 Talk to Your Kids about Trick-or-Treating Safely

 Whatever you chose to do this October 31st, remember to set aside some time to talk with your children.
 Setting some ground rules and expectations will help them have fun without any last minute let-downs.
 Explain to them once again the importance of staying healthy for themselves and those around them.
 Discuss which trick-or-treat options they feel most comfortable with.
 Reassure them that this year is special, and it won’t be forever, but we can still have fun!

 Trick-or-treating isn’t the only activity that makes Halloween a special day of the year!
 There are plenty of fun ways to celebrate whether you’ll be hitting the pavement or not.
-The CDC has released a great chart illustrating low risk and high risk activities to help you decide what’s best for your family.
+The CDC has plenty of information to help you decide what’s best for your family.